 Mumbai Maharashtra, India Travel Guide

-Gateway of India: This majestic basalt arch, overlooking the Arabian Sea, is Mumbai's most recognizable landmark.
+Gateway of The republic of india: This majestic basalt arch, overlooking the Arabian Sea, is Mumbai's most recognizable landmark.
 It commemorates the visit of King George V and Queen Mary in 1911 and afterwards served as a symbolic farewell point for the last British troops.
 It symbolizes Mumbai's historical role as a gateway to the subcontinent.
 Open 24/7, no entry fee.

-Chhatrapati Shivaji Maharaj Terminus (CSMT): A UNESCO World Heritage Site, this magnificent railway station is a masterpiece of Victorian Gothic architecture, blended including customary Indian elements.
+Chhatrapati Shivaji Maharaj Terminus (CSMT): A UNESCO World Heritage Site, this magnificent rail depot is a masterpiece of Victorian Gothic architecture, blended including customary Indian elements.
 Conceived by F.W.
 Stevens, it opened in 1887 and continue to bes one of the most hectic railway stations.
-A museum that shows life as it was of colonial grandeur and engineering prowess.
+A museum that shows life as it was formerly from the colonial era magnificence and engineering prowess.
 View its architecture from outside for free.
 Guided heritage tours of the station are present.

 Using an organized tour like those on GetYourGuide helps navigate crowds and access sites efficiently.